flocto/GnarlsBot/README.md

     - Clears all members from a group.
   - `/editgroups setlimit <group> <limit>`
     - Sets the limit of a group, in case you want to change it.

+## Deployment
+Deploying this bot yourself should be simple, just make your own `config.json` based on the example, and run `docker compose up -d`.
+Assuming nothing goes wrong, you should be good to go!